 The university will not enroll any student who has not been approved initially or for transfer by the Immigration and Naturalization Service (INS) to attend East Tennessee State University.
 International students accepted for graduate study at ETSU will receive a letter of acceptance from the university.
-This letter and the I-20 form furnished by the university must be presented to the consular officer of the United States to whom the applicant applies for a student visa.
+This letter and the SEVIS I-20 form furnished by the university must be presented to the consular officer of the United States to whom the applicant applies for a student visa.
 ETSU will not accept visas issued for admission to other colleges or universities.
 International students admitted to graduate study are encouraged to arrive on campus two weeks prior to the beginning of classes and should contact the Office of International Programs as soon as they arrive.
-In all cases the final decision to admit or reject an applicant rests with the university through the dean of Graduate Studies.